MassTransit/MassTransit/docs/advanced/sagas/persistence.md

 ### NHibernate

-Although NHibernate is not being actively developed recently, it is still widely used and is supported by MassTransit for saga storage.
+NHibernate is a widely used ORM and it is supported by MassTransit for saga storage.
 The example below shows the code-first approach to using NHibernate for saga persistence.

 #### Concurrency